ai4os/.github/profile/README.md

 software stack.

 AI4OS is powering the [AI4EOSC platform](https://dashboard.cloud.ai4eosc.eu/)
-or the [iMagine platform](https://dashboard.cloud.imagine-ai.eu/) among others and can be tailored to build specific AI platforms for scientific communities.
+and the [iMagine platform](https://dashboard.cloud.imagine-ai.eu/) among others and can be tailored to build specific AI platforms for scientific communities.

-## Other GithHub organizations
+## Other GitHub organizations

 * [AI4EOSC](https://github.com/ai4eosc): This is the main organization for all project related assets.